bertrandk/rio-js-training-data-fetch-demo/README.md

 Warning: Failed prop type: You provided a `value` prop to a form field without an `onChange` handler.
 This will render a read-only field.
 If the field should be mutable use `defaultValue`.
 Otherwise, set either `onChange` or `readOnly`.
 ```

+## Exercise Four - Use your imagination

+- Can we break out the HackerNews component into smaller building blocks?
+- Can we improve the styling?
+- Can we make generic atoms for a list, and then hacker news specific ones ontop?
+- What about error handling?
+- Maybe try adding paging
+- Or sorting results
+- What other features of https://news.ycombinator.com/ could you try to build?

 ## API Response

 The result from the API contains quite a bit of data.
 The full schema is blow, however, the key values we care about are the `hits` array, which is the result object.